-Article 7 - Language
+Article 9 - Language

-- 1. Classes are taught and examinations and degree audits take place in English. - 2.
-Notwithstanding the provisions of paragraph 1, the Dean can give permission for classes, examinations and degree audits to be taught in Dutch if the particular nature of the subject, the organisation, the quality of the education or the origin of the students gives cause for this. - 3.
+- 1. Classes are taught and assessments and degree audits take place in English. - 2.
 Should a student request permission to complete one or more parts of the examination or the degree audit in a language other than English, this will be subject to the stipulations of the Board of Examiners in this regard, as laid down in the Rules and Guidelines of the Board of Examiners.